-A Health Impact Assessment (HIA) is a tool using a flexible, data-driven approach to identify the potential health consequences of new policies to develop practical strategies to enhance their health benefits and minimize advser effects.
-The six steps include Screening, Scoping, Assessment, Recommendations, Reporting, and Monitoring & Evaluation.
+Health Impact Assessment (HIA) is a tool that uses a flexible, data-driven approach to identify the potential health consequences of new policies, programs, or decisions.
+Information gathered through research and stakeholder engagement help create practical strategies to enhance health benefits while minimizing adverse effects of a decision.

 The Center for Health Equity is building our capacity to work alongside community and other stakeholders to conduct HIAs.

 For more information on Health Impact Assessments and their potential use in Louisville, contact us at 502-574-6616.

 The Kentucky Pregnant Workers Rights’ Act (KYPWRA) (SB18) works to clarify that Kentucky law protects women who need reasonable accommodations in the workplace due to their pregnancy.
 SB18 ensures all pregnant workers have equal access to safe and healthy working conditions.
 The Pregnant Workers Health Impact Assessment works to inform decision making around the policy as a measure to improve the health outcomes of Kentucky’s pregnant workers and their developing babies.

 Parental Incarceration, Children’s Health, and an Opportunity to Shift the Future